 Think about transportation, school ratings, and crime statistics.

 Secondly, work out the average price by the square foot of a selection of nearby properties and use that as a way to estimate the worth of your rental.

 Renting out your property as a short-term rental has its benefits and drawbacks.
 Whatever you decide though, the rental pricing process is different.

 You will want to find a number of similar rentals near to yours - with similar features and amenities and compare their nightly price.

 Take the three most similar add them together and divide by three to get the mean rental price for that area.
 This will give you a good starting point.

 Popular vacation rental sites like Airbnb and VRBO are perfect places to start for this purpose.

 Figuring all this out requires a fair bit of research.
-On top of this you should keep you finger on the pulse, as it were, so that you can adjust your rental prices down the line, maximising profits but maintaining a competitive edge.
+On top of this, you should keep your finger on the pulse, as it were so that you can adjust your rental prices down the line, maximizing profits but maintaining a competitive edge.